Background pattern

 Storage

-Do not store at a temperature above 25°C. Do not refrigerate or freeze.
-Store the vial in the outer packaging to protect it from light.
+Do not store above 25°C. Do not refrigerate or freeze.
+Keep the vial in the outer packaging to protect it from light.

-After dilution, the product must be used immediately.
-If this is not possible, it can be stored for up to 48 hours at an ambient temperature of 15 to 25 °C under protection from light, provided that it has been prepared in a way that excludes microbial contamination.
+After dilution, the product must be used immediately, if not possible, it can be stored for up to 48 hours at room temperature (15 to 25 °C) under protection from light, provided that it has been prepared in a way that excludes microbial contamination.
 Prepared infusions should not be refrigerated.

-Each milliliter (ml) of concentrate for solution for infusion contains 1 milligram (mg) of cisplatino.
+Each milliliter (ml) of concentrate for solution for infusion contains 1 milligram (mg) of cisplatin.

-The other components are sodium chloride, hydrochloric acid 37%, sodium hydroxide, and water for injectable preparations.
+The other ingredients are sodium chloride, hydrochloric acid 37%, sodium hydroxide, and water for injectable preparations.

-Cisplatino Hikma is a transparent, colorless to pale yellow concentrate for solution for infusion in an amber glass vial of 50 or 100 mL.
+Cisplatino Hikma is a clear, colorless to pale yellow concentrate for solution for infusion in a 50 or 100 ml amber glass vial.

 The vials are packaged in boxes of 1 vial.